-What is the problem you are trying to solve?
+Try to define the company’s purpose in one clear sentence.
+What is the problem you’re trying to solve?
 What pain point are you alleviating for your customer, and why would they pick you?
 What are their alternatives, and what is the status quo?
 From a customer perspective, is the value proposition jaw-dropping, and do you have customer referrals to prove it?
-Try to define the company purpose in one clear sentence.

 Who are you, and why are you qualified to lead this opportunity?
 Are you the long-term CEO of your company?
 What skill sets do you bring, and what skills will your team need to add?
 What parts of your executive team still require filling out?
 What are the team’s relationships with thought leaders in the field?

-What is the company gene pool like?
-What are the gene pool gaps?
-For each gene pool gap, who would be the ideal hire to solve the risk, and where will you find this person?
+What is the company “gene pool” like, and where are the gaps?
+For each gap, who would be the ideal hire to solve the risk, and where will you find this person?

-Please include your financial projections, profit and loss statement, balance sheet and cap table.
+It’s vital to develop your financial projections, profit and loss statement, balance sheet and cap table.
 Accuracy is more important than precision.
 Contingency planning on the financials is even more critical.
-What happens to your financial needs if technology or market development slips or costs are too high?
+What happens to your financial needs if technology or market development slips, or costs are too high?

 What are the milestones this financing will achieve?
 How far are you from being cash flow positive, in terms of both time and money?
 How many future rounds of financing do you project?
 What would make your company run out of cash, and what does the worst-case scenario look like in terms of cash flow?
 For revenue-generating companies, what is your sensitivity to lower-than-expected revenue?
 Has your revenue ramp been tested?
 We like to see quarterly financials for the next eight quarters and annual financials beyond that.